-Typically, wedding packages are booked 9-12 months before your event, but that is certainly not a rule!
+Typically, my clients book me for their weddings about 9-12 months before their event, but that is certainly not a rule!
 If you are closer to your date, please do inquire.
-On occasion, weddings are booked up to 2 months before and I often have room in my schedule for intimate mid-week weddings.
-A signed agreement and nonrefundable deposit are required at booking time to hold your date.
+I only photograph 15 weddings each year, so may have your date open!
+Also, I often have room in my schedule for intimate mid-week weddings.
+A signed agreement and nonrefundable $500 deposit are required at booking time to hold your date.

 What geographical areas do you serve?

 I travel for weddings anywhere in the Northeast.
 Travel to most Massachusetts locations is included in all wedding packages.
-For weddings in Southern New Hampshire, Rhode Island, and Cape Cod and the Islands, an additional $150 travel fee will be applied.
+For weddings in Southern New Hampshire, Rhode Island, and Cape Cod and the Islands, an additional $150 travel fee may be applied.
 If you want me to photograph your wedding in Maine, Vermont, New York, or even Fiji, just email me and I can create a custom travel plan.

 Do you offer “Engagement Sessions”?

 We are looking for a mixture of candid and formal wedding photography.
 Can you do both?

 Always.
 My visual storytelling style leans toward a candid, documentary approach (the spontaneous moments and memories of the day), but formal family photographs are an important aspect of every wedding.
 I spend a lot of time with all of my clients to make sure I know what kinds of photos are most important to you.

 When will our photos be ready, and how many will we receive?